 A self-rising gluten free cake flour blend recipe which is not gritty, and as close to the real thing as possible!
 Non gluten-free dieters cannot tell the difference.

-- 1 1/4 cup superfine white rice flour (_not regular_ - I use Authentic Foods brand.)
+- 1 1/4 cup superfine white rice flour (not regular rice flour - I use Authentic Foods brand.)

 - 3/4 cup potato starch (or cornstarch)

 - 1/2 cup sorghum or oat flour (or more white rice flour for white and yellow cakes for true color)

 - 1/4 cup superfine brown rice flour (or more superfine white rice flour)

 - 1/4 cup tapioca flour (or arrowroot starch/flour)

 - 1 1/2 teaspoons baking soda (for Hershey's chocolate cake use 2)

 - 2 teaspoons gluten-free baking powder* (I use Rumford's.)